 - Sequel Episode: Sil's return makes this a sequel to "Vengeance on Varos".
 There were plans to bring him back anyway in the original Season 23 for "Mission to Magnus", where he would have partnered with the Ice Warriors.

 - Shout-Out: When first in Crozier's lab, the Doctor examines a chestburster in a glass tube.

 - Special Effects Beef Up: Just... damn.
 The scenery has been turned into something fantastic with just a subtle application of a retro software known as Quantel Paintbox.
 Think of it as a 1980's Photoshop for film.

 - Take That!: Peri tells Ycranos about Earth:Oh, you'd like it there.
 Lots of madmen playing at warriors and actors playing over the top in politics.

 - Unreliable Narrator: The Matrix itself, here, although to exactly what degree the events have been falsified is never made clear.

 - Visible Boom Mic: After the Raak has finished attacking the Doctor and Peri and dies, a boom shadow can be seen across Colin Baker's head.

 - Warrior Heaven: King Yrcanos describes one of these.
 Peri does no seem impressed.

 - Was Once a Man: The Lukoser.
 Now he's a sort of horrifying mutant man-wolf hybrid, though his mind is still clear enough to fight for Yrcanos.

-- What the Hell, Hero?: The Doctor is called on his Moral Dissonance behavior by Peri, who is just as confused as the audience as to what the hell is going on.
+- The Doctor is called on his behaviour by Peri, who is just as confused as the audience as to what the hell is going on.